BrightID/BrightID-Node/README_dappnode.md

 ### Package TODOs:
 - Add setup wizard to make sure user sets correct IDChain endpoint, Ethereum mainnet endpoint and private key for consensus packages
+- Make private key for consensus sender/recevier optional so it's easy to spin up a "read-only" node

 #### DONE:
 - Use IDChain instance running on DAppNode by default